devCas96/nasa-mars-photos/README.md

 ### NOTES:
 - Prefetching of rovers data with Static Site Generation and after that, the fetching continues with *SWR* from the client.
-- I avoid using *Suspense API* because React recommends avoiding using Suspense with fetching libraries such as *SWR*
+- I avoid using *Suspense API* because React recommends avoiding using it with libraries such as *Next.js* or *SWR*. [ Read more ](https://react.dev/blog/2022/03/29/react-v18#suspense-in-data-frameworks)

 ## Installation & dev server